kaitrepte/porE/README.md

 To run the code, go to the *run* folder.
 The file run.sh includes three options

 * porE: This is the standard code.
-Includes OSA, standard GPA and an evaluation of the PSD (beta version)
+Includes OSA, and the standard GPA
 * porE_subgrid: A modified version of the GPA (GPA_sub-grid).
-Includes OSA as well, but not the PSD evaluation
+Includes OSA as well.
 * get_PSD: Analyze the PSD in any MOF.
 One needs to be careful with choosing proper numerical parameters

 Just uncomment the corresponding line in run.sh and comment out the others.
 Type

 	bash run.sh

 and follow the screen prompts.

 Limitations: Some elements regarding their vdW radii are not implemented yet.